Diamond industry in Israel: Trading infrastructure

 The industry is located in the "Diamond District", located in Ramat Gan in the Tel Aviv District.
 The complex is made up of four buildings, interconnected with walkways.
 The entire trading operation takes place in this complex.
 The Diamond Tower in the district contains the world's largest diamond trading floor.

 Israel's government funds a non-profit industry body, the Israel Diamond Institute, to represent organisations and institutions involved in Israel's diamond industry.

 Industry principles

-The Israeli diamond industry guarantees all diamonds are 100% naturally made and participates in the Kimberley Process, a certification scheme whose goal is to ensure no blood diamonds enter the marketplace.

-Some human rights campaigners, however, say the Kimberley Process defines conflict diamonds too narrowly, only relating to uncut stones, enabling Israel's diamond-cutting industry to avoid attention.
-The Boycott, Divestment and Sanctions (BDS) campaign, among others, has called for diamonds processed in Israel to be considered conflict diamonds.
+The Boycott, Divestment and Sanctions (BDS) campaign has called for diamonds processed in Israel to be considered conflict diamonds.

 The Israel Diamond Institute (IDI) Group of Companies is a non-profit, public interest company that represents all organizations and institutions involved in Israel's diamond industry.
 The main functions of the Institute are marketing and business development, promotion of rough diamond trading, professional training, security consultancy, technological research and development and trade shows.